alefagundes/React-Course/13_REACTGRAM/backend/README.md

 to run project frontend (react app): npm start
 I'm using MongoDB Atlas to save datas

-Social midia where i talk about technologies and other things related to the area.
+Social media where i talk about technologies and other things related to the area.

 twitter: https://twitter.com/alesffagundes
 instagram: https://www.instagram.com/alessandro.f_/